 “There are plenty at Kun Iam Temple performing all kinds of ancient rituals,” she suggests, then with great ceremony drops her wooden sticks on the stone floor.

-While I could easily fill a Macau travel blog with historic places to explore, it’s those personal encounters that will never leave my mind.
+While I could easily fill a Macau travel blog with World Heritage historic places to explore, it’s those personal encounters that will never leave my mind.

-I wander over to Largo do Senado (visiting the square is one of the top things to do in Macau), where a lively scene unfolded as musicians plied their craft.
+I wander over to Largo do Senado (visiting the square is one of the top things to do in Macau for World Heritage fans), where a lively scene unfolded as musicians plied their craft.

 This famous square, surrounded by colonial buildings, is located near the Ruins of St. Paul’s and teems with markets and Chinese medicine shops.